‘He is motivated’: Snubbed from Peru’s national team, Raul Ruidiaz is back with the Sounders and hungry to keep scoring — and winning

 Being snubbed from the national team’s Copa America roster has amped that passion, again, according to Sounders coach Brian Schmetzer and teammate Cristian Roldan.
 And there are few opponents better to prove a point against than Seattle’s matchup against the Los Angeles Galaxy on Saturday.

-Ruidiaz is hungry to help the Sounders (5-0-3) attempt to continue the momentum that carried to their best start in franchise history.
-He’s also motivated to Ruidiaz try to surpass Galaxy star Javier “Chicharito” Hernandez in MLS’s leading goal-scorer race.
+Ruidiaz is hungry to help the Sounders (5-0-3) attempt to continue the momentum that carried them to their best start in franchise history.
+He’s also motivated to try to surpass Galaxy star Javier “Chicharito” Hernandez in MLS’s leading goal-scorer race.
 Ruidiaz has six while Chicharito leads with seven.

 “When you don’t get called into the national team you almost see the level of play increase,” Roldan said.
 “I’ve seen that in training for Raul.
 But I’m hoping that’s the case in games.